 Among your peers, you generally speak about similar topics every day.
 Make a list of those subjects and do an in-depth reading.
-It will make you get familiar with words you can use in your conversations.
+It will familiarize you with words you can use in your conversations.

 Example: If you are an insurance seller.
-Terms like annuity, assets, copayment, floater, indemnity are important for you.
+Terms like annuity, assets, copayment, floater, and indemnity are important.
 Learning about “annuity” will reveal terms like perpetuity and amortization.

 This technique can be applied to any topic.